 Well, before you say, "Jimmy, I doubt God would ever ask me to give up something like that," let's visit a couple guys who would beg to differ...

 When Abraham got to the top of Mt.
 Moriah, he was both confused and saddened.
 "Daddy, where's the lamb?" asked Isaac.
 But Abraham took the son he loved more than life itself, set him on the altar and raised his knife.

 When the rich young ruler approached the Lord and asked Him what he needed to do to have eternal life, Jesus said to sell all his possessions, give to the poor and then follow Him.
 But the Bible says the rich man walked away sad because he was rich.

-Now, Lord only knows what He's calling you to do (or not do) when it comes to His purpose for your life, but is there anything you need to sacrifice in order to be closer to Him?
-Since He's likely not asking you to give up your pursuit of fitness, could it mean you need to carve out time alone with Him?
-If He's asking for time with you, do you walk away sad because you're so "fit"?
-Or on the flip side, if you're not honoring your health like God desires, perhaps stewardship is your sacrifice.
-Maybe the hill of discipline is your Mount Moriah.
+Now, Lord only knows what He's calling us to do (or not do) when it comes to His purpose for our lives, but is there anything we need to sacrifice in order to be closer to Him?
+Since He's likely not asking us to give up our pursuit of health, could it mean you and I need to carve out time alone with Him?
+If He's asking for time with us, do we walk away sad because we're so "fit"?
+Or on the flip side, if we're not honoring Him with our heart for health like He desires, perhaps stewardship is our sacrifice.
+Maybe the hill of discipline is our Mount Moriah.
 What is God asking you to do?

 For Discussion: A quick glance back at the week, we began with a proclamation of being unashamed.
 And yesterday we resolved it was time to go to worthy war.
 When do you find is your best time for those quiet moments alone with Him?